-Section 7, Technical Considerations Requirements, describes detailed technical topics and

-No. 166 (cont) processes that should be considered requirements.
+Section 7, Technical Considerations, describes detailed technical topics and processes that should be considered.

 Section 8, Verification & testing, describes verification and testing methods to demonstrate the conformance with the technical criteria in Section 7.

 Appendix A contains a detailed list of standards which this Recommendation makes reference to.